-The Food Policy for Canada changed into unveiled with the federal government’s aid in June following years of consultations.
-It plans to create a fitter and more fabulous sustainable meals machine across the u.
-S. A.
+The Food Policy for Canada was unveiled in June with the federal government’s aid following years of consultations.
+It plans to create a fitter and more fabulous sustainable meal machine across the U.S.A.

-Ontario Federation of Agriculture (OFA) Board of Directors member Réjean Pommainville of Limoges stated farm groups had wanted a countrywide meals policy for many years.
+Ontario Federation of Agriculture (O.F.A.)
+Board of Directors member Réjean Pommainville of Limoges stated farm groups had wanted a countrywide meals policy for many years.

 Pominville hopes the plan will help develop new markets for Canadian farm produce, mainly with recent alternate challenges with the United States and China.